 The overall aim and distinctive quality of the scheme is to produce postgraduates capable of ‘problem-solving’ in the fields of crime, safety and justice.
 As such, the structure of the scheme is based on the ‘SARA’ mnemonic (‘Scanning, Analysis, Response, Assessment’) which is familiar in policing and crime prevention practice as well as in the academy in applied as well as in basic criminological research.
 The scheme also aims to develop research skills by providing training in research methods and to maximise career prospects by providing transferable skills.

 - Informed by the priorities of the national College of Policing;

 - Informed by a dialogue with members of the School of Social Sciences external advisory group, including representatives from the police, local government and other regulatory agencies with an interest in issues of crime and community safety;

-- Includes, when possible, guest lectures from analysts concerned with issues of community safety in outside agencies such as the police, local government and other relevant agencies such as the Environment Agency and Food Standards Agency.
+- Includes, when possible, guest lectures from analysts concerned with issues of community safety in outside agencies such as the police, local government, commercial security and other relevant organisations.

 The purpose of the MSc in Crime, Safety and Justice is to provide, within a research-led environment, an education and, where appropriate, training for each student which: